Goodbye, Bet Shemesh

-This post is for my friends who have been there for me from before the events which took place in Bet Shemesh over the past two years, and then remained at my side throughout.
+This post is for my friends who have been there for me prior to the events which took place in Bet Shemesh over the past two years, and then remained by my side throughout.

-My story started while doing everything in my power to protect my daughter and her friends from extremists who terrified little boys, girls, and their parents on a daily basis for months.
+My story began while doing everything in my power to protect my daughter, and her friends from extremists who terrified boys, girls, and their parents on a daily basis, for months.

 When the municipality, government, and the Bet Shemesh police force failed to do their job in protecting our children while walking home from school, I joined together with others in an attempt to take things to the next level.
 We went ahead with the determination to do everything in our power to stop the extremists from their acts of violence against our children.

 I gave up being the very private person that I was, for the sake of our children feeling safe, and secure.
 I would do it again in a heartbeat.
 My one and only agenda was keeping my daughter happy, and secure as all children should feel.

 As far back as I can remember, I have always been a feminist.
-I have always had strong opinions about what I thought was right and wrong.
-Just that now my opinions became public.
+I have always had strong opinions regarding what I thought was right and wrong.
+The difference is that now my opinions were public.
 I realized that I can contribute by voicing what I feel needs change.

 I have had friends who agree with what I believe in and friends who disagree with what I believe in.
-That’s fine, that’s normal.
+That’s fine, and it’s normal.
 I have had respectful debates, respectful disagreements- agreeing to disagree.

-What pushed me over the edge and caused me to feel that Bet Shemesh is not a place where I feel comfortable living in anymore, was the reaction to my most recent article which spoke about the current situation at the woman’s Mikva.
-I wrote about a very personal experience I had gone through, not mentioning in the article which Mikva it took place in.
+What pushed me over the edge and caused me to feel that Bet Shemesh is no longer a place where I feel comfortable living in, was the reaction to my most recent article which spoke about the current situation at the woman’s Mikvah.
+I had written about a very personal experience I had gone through, not mentioning in the article which Mikvah this specific incident took place in.